Other issues: application when the first death occurred under Estate Duty and Capital Transfer Tax

 This means that, for deaths before 13 November 1974, even though property was left to the spouse, it is possible the estate may have been liable to Estate Duty.
 If the estate did not exceed the amount on which duty was charged at 0%, the balance of that amount is available for transfer in the same way as unused nil rate band for IHT.
 However, if any duty was paid, the amount on which duty was charged at 0% would have been exhausted, so there is nothing left to transfer.

+If business or agricultural relief is claimed for an estate subject to Capital Transfer Tax you should seek advice to confirm that the correct rates have been used (the maximum rate of relief was 50% and often less).
 There was no equivalent capital reduction in the chargeable value of either agricultural or business property for the purposes of Estate Duty; where the equivalent relief applied, it was a relief against duty.
 It follows therefore that if the relief was in point, duty must have been payable and the nil rate band was fully used on the first death.

 Unlike the equivalent IHT exemption [IHTM11281] there was no blanket exemption for Estate Duty for death on active service.
 It is not the case therefore that just because a person was killed on active service that the exemption from Estate Duty will apply.

 Broadly, full exemption only applied to the estates of common sailors, soldiers to the rank of corporal (including lance-sergeants) and ordinary aircraftmen or women killed on the service of the Crown.
 For more senior ranks, whether commissioned or not, there was no exemption until 1952.
 Instead there was a relief of up to £5,000 of the estate passing to certain specified relatives, including the spouse.
-(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

-Because of the exemption could be of limited effect, it is possible that duty was still payable, even though exemption had been granted.
+Because the exemption could be of limited effect, it is possible that duty was still payable, even though exemption had been granted.
 Any case where the taxpayers seek to claim exemption for death on active service afresh, on the basis that no duty would have been payable had the claim been made, should be referred to the Estate Duty specialist, as should any other case of difficulty where the first death occurred in Estate Duty times.